Blog · ETF deep dives

 SMH ETF: Semiconductor Industry Analysis Through Six Frameworks

-The iShares Semiconductor ETF (SMH) is a high-conviction, concentrated sleeve — TSMC, NVIDIA, and peers dominate narratives around AI infrastructure, export controls, and cyclical memory pricing.
-That is exactly where single-narrative analysis fails: Cognitor uses NEXUS for cycle leadership, ATHENA for capital intensity and margins, HELIOS for macro growth sensitivity, PSYCHE for crowding, ARGOS for geopolitical tails, and VEGA for EM supply-chain fragmentation.
+The VanEck Semiconductor ETF (SMH) is a high-conviction, concentrated sleeve — TSMC, NVIDIA, and peers dominate narratives around AI infrastructure buildout, export controls, cyclical memory pricing, and geopolitical supply-chain fragmentation.
+That is exactly where single-narrative semiconductor analysis fails: no single lens can hold the AI capex boom, the Taiwan geopolitical risk, the memory cycle downturn, and the crowding of growth investors simultaneously without forcing false resolution.
+Cognitor uses NEXUS for cycle leadership and innovation, ATHENA for capital intensity and margin sustainability, HELIOS for macro growth sensitivity and funding conditions, PSYCHE for crowding during AI-driven rallies, ARGOS for geopolitical tails and export controls, and VEGA for EM supply-chain fragmentation and demand dynamics.

 Concentration and cycle risk